Preparation Details for the GMAT

 The Prep Material

-Of the humungous amount of prep materials available for the preparation for GMAT, it can be pretty confusing for aspirants to decide what to rely on for their prep.
+Of the humongous amount of prep materials available for practice, it can be pretty confusing for aspirants to decide what to rely on for their prep.
 At times like these it is best to have a combination-plan of prep guides, DVD practice material, a few one-day workshops for difficult sections/subjects, online forums for discussions of sections and loads of simulated practice tests.
-When you are considering prep guides then, The Official Guide for GMAT Review is the best go-to book for preparation for GMAT.
+When you are considering prep guides then, The Official Guide for GMAT Review is the best book for studying and guidance.
 It can be ordered online at http://www.mba.com/store/product-info.aspx?ProductID=39 and it is also available in almost all book stores.
 The same website also offers other practice materials.